thomas-soutif/MovieManager/README.md

 ### Services for consume the API

-I created also a service architecture, that will help you maintain and adding new api easily.
+I also created a service architecture, that will help you maintaining and adding new API easily.
 ```js
 let movie_service = new MovieService();
 movie_service.getMovie(id).then(movie_model => {